-Opposite the entrance gates, a plot of wooded, grassy land, which could be used for parking, extends quite a distance between fields and pathways.
+Opposite the entrance gates, a wide, tree-lined driveway extends quite a distance between fields and pathways.

-A stone wall stands on either side of the property’s entrance, opening into a wide courtyard, the middle of which is laid to lawn and planted with two trees.
+A stone wall stands on either side of the property’s entrance, opening into a wide courtyard, the middle of which is adorned with two outstanding mulberry trees.

-On either side are beds planted with plants and shrubs, enhanced with flowers.
+On either side are beds planted with shrubs and enhanced with flowers.

 The residence stands at the end of the square courtyard, with outbuildings on both sides.

-One of the green open spaces contains a swimming pool, surrounded by fencing.
+One of the areas contains a large swimming pool, surrounded by fencing.
 It is behind a hedge out of sight of onlookers.